AlexIII/GRAFEN/readme.md

 ## Dependencies
 You will need these only if you want to build the program yourself.
-If you just want to run the binaries, see [*How to run the example*](#how-to-run-the-example) section bellow.
+If you just want to run the binaries, see [*How to run the example*](#how-to-run-the-example) section below.

-- Visual Studio 2017+ (Community will do, select "Release" Configuration before building)
+- Visual Studio 2017+ (Community version will do, select "Release" Configuration before building)
 - [CUDA 10.1](https://developer.nvidia.com/cuda-downloads)
 - [MS MPI](https://github.com/Microsoft/Microsoft-MPI)
 - [GeographicLib 1.49](https://sourceforge.net/projects/geographiclib/)